 While incentives such as tax exemptions and reductions are in place, considerably more room exists for greater official effort to be made to promote electric vehicle usage in Latin America.

-The new law promoting electric transport in Panama is a prime example of the sort of measure that can be taken, with the Central American country now likely to see considerable growth in its electric vehicle market, if for no other reason than the fact that public institutions are now compelled to begin to transition away from petroleum vehicles.
+Panama’s electric transport law is a prime example of the sort of measure that can be taken, with the Central American country continuing to see considerable growth in its electric vehicle market, if for no other reason than the fact that public institutions are now compelled to transition away from petroleum vehicles.

 Colombia has one of the most impressive electric car markets in Latin America, accounting for more than 30% of the electric vehicles in usage in the region in 2020.